isomerpages/nlb-biblioasia/_apr-2011/The Growth of Imagination in Singapore Children’s Literature in English (1965–2005).md

 &emsp;… both science fiction and sometimes fantasy <br>
 &emsp;demands of the reader a certain amount of <br>
 &emsp;sophisticated knowledge of science and the jargon of <br>
-&emsp;space science, and this may be lacking in most &emsp;areas where there is no tradition of Western type education,<br>
+&emsp;space science, and this may be lacking in most<br> &emsp;areas where there is no tradition of Western type education,<br>
 &emsp;in children of these ages. (p.
 13)